dbt-labs/dbt-athena/README.md

 - The number of Python models running at a time depends on the `threads`.
 The number of sessions created for the entire run depends on the number of unique engine configurations and the availability of sessions to maintain thread concurrency.
-- For Iceberg tables, it is recommended to use `table_properties` configuration to set the `format_version` to 2.
- This is to maintain compatibility between Iceberg tables created by Trino with those created by Spark.

 ### Example models